TheGoodlike13/liberty_or_death/README.md

 ### Enter the slap

 The network on my PC continues to deteriorate.
 Long loading times.
 Multiple DHCP problems.
 Just a random network death.
 But!
 I did get a message from my network provider that they will be doing some maintenance!
 So who knows.
 Maybe there's still some hope.
 Remind me to reset my hardware come tomorrow morning.

 [#holy_trinity](#holy_trinity) tells us all about Active Directory.
 The first thing that immediately pops out is the extreme focus on Windows.
 That's strange.
-After all, when I was installing Ubuntu it offered to install something or other called "Active Directory".
+After all, when I was installing Ubuntu it offered to install something or other called `Active Directory`.
 If it was something exclusively related to Windows, surely that would not be possible.
 Surely the installation would just offer me some other equally bizarrely named linux alternative.
-Is this a case for the Mobius chair to explain how there are actually two active directories all along?
+Is this a case for the Mobius chair to explain how there are actually two Active Directories all along?

 At least we can see the familiar faces like LDAP and Kerberos mentioned here.
-Although I'm not very happy when it says "Microsoft's version of Kerberos".
+Although I'm not very happy when it says `Microsoft's version of Kerberos`.
 I'd be pretty mad if my linux setup was all a wild goose chase.

 At first I thought my problem was that I was reading wikipedia.